Emir of Qatar: Executive authority

 The emir and his family hold uncontested control over the executive branch.
-While the Consultative Assembly holds some "limited ability to offset executive power in certain areas", all its members are themselves appointed by the emir.
+While the Shura Council holds some "limited ability to offset executive power in certain areas", all its members are themselves appointed by the emir.
 The emir has the exclusive power to appoint and replace the prime minister and cabinet ministers, who together constitute the Council of Ministers, which is the main executive authority in the country.

 Legislative authority

 In 2003, Qatar adopted a constitution that provided for the direct election of 30 of the 45 members of a legislature.
-However, the legislature has limited powers to reject legislation by the emir and dismiss ministers.
-After nearly 20 years of postponements, the assembly held its first partial election in October 2021.
-In May 2024, however, the country's "short-lived experiment" in electing members of the Consultative Assembly ended with a constitutional referendum abolishing future elections.
+However, the legislature has limited powers to reject legislation by the emir and dismiss ministers, and he maintains the last say on these decisions.
+After nearly 20 years of postponements, the Council held its first partial election in October 2021.
+In May 2024, however, the country's "short-lived experiment" in electing members of the Shura Council ended with a constitutional referendum abolishing future elections.
 Qatar's state news agency stated that the referendum will "strengthen the social fabric in the most beautiful image and form, which honestly represents an important stage in the country's victorious march and its national unity".
 The Associated Press noted that the 2021 election came "about a year ahead of Qatar hosting the 2022 FIFA World Cup, an event that drew intense scrutiny from the West of the country's treatment of foreign laborers and its system of governance", and called the 2024 referendum "another rollback in the hereditarily ruled Gulf Arab states of halting steps to embrace representational rule".